splunk/vault-plugin-secrets-artifactory/README.md

 Success!
 Enabled the vault-artifactory-secrets-plugin secrets engine at: artifactory/

 # configure the /config backend.
 You must supply admin bearer token or username/password pair of an admin user.
+# URL can have /artifactory/ but this will be stripped for the Access API (`/access/`).
 $ vault write artifactory/config base_url="https://artifactory.example.com/artifactory" bearer_token=$BEARER_TOKEN ttl=600 max_ttl=600

 # see supported paths